Virgin and Child Enthroned with Six Angels and The Crucifixion

 Bibliography

-• Martina Bagnoli, "A Crucifixion by Naddo Ceccarelli," The Journal of the Walters Art Museum 70–71 (2012–13), 16–7, fig. 3
+• Martina Bagnoli, "A Crucifixion by Naddo Ceccarelli," The Journal of the Walters Art Museum 70–71 (2012–13), 16–17, fig. 3

 • Laurence Kanter, "Some Early Sienese Paintings: Cleaned, Uncleaned, Restored, Unrestored.
 What Have We Learned?," in "Time Will Tell: Ethics and Choices in Conservation," special issue, Yale University Art Gallery Bulletin (2010), 46–65, fig. 12–16

 • Anne Derbes and Amy Neff, Byzantium: Faith and Power (1261–1557), ed.
-Helen C. Evans (New York; New Haven, Conn.: The Metropolitan Museum of Art, 2004), 460, 605, 460, 605, notes 90, 93
+Helen C. Evans (New York; New Haven, Conn.: Metropolitan Museum of Art, 2004), 460, 605, 460, 605, notes 90, 93

-• James H. Stubblebine, Duccio di Buoninsegna and his school, 1, 2 (Princeton, New Jersey: Princeton University Press, 1979), 8, 10, 92, 94–95, 96, 100, fig. 212–213
+• James H. Stubblebine, Duccio di Buoninsegna and his school, 2 vols.
+(Princeton, N.J.: Princeton University Press, 1979), 1:8, 10, 92, 94–95, 96, 100; 2: figs. 212–213

-• Luisa Vertova, "The New Yale Catalogue," The Burlington Magazine 115 (March 1973), 159–160
+• Luisa Vertova, "The New Yale Catalogue," Burlington Magazine 115 (March 1973), 159–60

-• James H. Stubblebine, "Duccio's Maestà of 1302 for the Chapel of the Nove," The Art Quarterly 35, no. 3 (1972), 240–241, 243, 251, fig. 2, 21
+• James H. Stubblebine, "Duccio's Maestà of 1302 for the Chapel of the Nove," The Art Quarterly 35, no. 3 (1972), 240–241, 243, 251, figs. 2, 21

 • Burton B. Fredericksen and Federico Zeri, Census of Pre-Nineteenth-Century Italian Paintings in North American Public Collections (Cambridge, Mass.: Harvard University Press, 1972), 599

-• Charles Seymour Jr., Early Italian Paintings in the Yale University Art Gallery: A Catalogue by Charles Seymour, Jr. (New Haven, Conn.: Yale University Press, 1970), 71–72, no. 49a–b, fig. 49a–b
+• Charles Seymour Jr., Early Italian Paintings in the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 1970), 71–72, nos.
+49a–b

-• Mrs. Francis Steegmuller, The Two Lives of James Jackson Jarves (New Haven, Conn.: Yale University Press, 1951), 294
+• Francis Steegmuller, The Two Lives of James Jackson Jarves (New Haven, Conn.: Yale University Press, 1951), 294

-• Cesare Brandi, Duccio (Florence, Itlay: Vellecchi, 1951), 141
+• Cesare Brandi, Duccio (Florence: Vallecchi, 1951), 141n23

-• Cesare Brandi, La Regia Pinacoteca di Siena (Rome, Italy: La Libreria dello stato, 1933), 176
+• Cesare Brandi, La Regia Pinacoteca di Siena (Rome: La Libreria dello Stato, 1933), 176

-• Richard Offner, Italian Primitives at Yale University: Comments and Revisions (New Haven, Conn.: Yale University Press, 1927), 4, 38, (follower of Duccio), fig. 27
+• Richard Offner, Italian Primitives at Yale University: Comments and Revisions (New Haven, Conn.: Yale University Press, 1927), 4, 38, fig. 27

-• F. Mason Perkins, "Pitture Senesi negli Stati Uniti," Rassegna d'arte senese 1, no. 2 (1905), 76
+• F. Mason Perkins, "Pitture senesi negli Stati Uniti," Rassegna d'arte senese 1, no. 2 (1905), 76

-• Russell Sturgis, Jr., Manual of the Jarves Collection of Early Italian Pictures (New Haven, Conn.: Yale University Press, 1868), 27–28, no. 14, fig. 14
+• Russell Sturgis, Jr., Manual of the Jarves Collection of Early Italian Pictures (New Haven, Conn.: Yale College, 1868), 27–28, no. 14

-• James Jackson Jarves, Art Studies: The "Old Masters" of Italy (New York: Derby and Jackson, 1861), pl.
+• James Jackson Jarves, Art Studies: The "Old Masters" of Italy; Painting (New York: Derby and Jackson, 1861), pl.
 C, fig. 10

 Object copyright